About

 TOURISM BOARD MEETINGS

-The Pulaski County Tourism Board regular meetings are held at 4 p.m. on the third Wednesday in January, April, July, and October in the lower-level meeting space of the Pulaski County Visitors Center, 137 St. Robert Blvd, Saint Robert.
+The Pulaski County Tourism Board regular meetings are held at 4 p.m. on the 4th Wednesday in January, April, July, and October in the lower-level meeting space of the Pulaski County Visitors Center, 137 St. Robert Blvd, Saint Robert.
 Board meeting dates are posted on the front door entrance of the Visitors Center and on our Events Calendar under Community Meetings a minimum of three days prior to the meeting.
 Special meetings are posted at the Visitors Center and on the website calendar a minimum of 24 hours prior to the meeting.

 Board meetings are open to the public.
 If you have a subject to be discussed at the meeting, please notify the Tourism Bureau three days prior to the meeting with your name, contact information, and subject matter for consideration on the agenda.
 The meeting date, time, and location are subject to change.
 Guests planning to attend the meeting are encouraged to call 573-336-6355 or email to confirm the meeting and reserve.
 This allows for proper planning for seating arrangements and notification if a quorum is not met.